 "I'm delighted to be here.
 As soon as I heard of [Club X's] interest, there was only one place I wanted to go.
 This is a massive club."

 More brazen new signings go one step further and shamelessly try to profess boyhood support for their new club.
-Other variations include a player that has signed for a Championship club (particularly if he has left the top-flight to do so) describing his new employers as having "everything geared towards Premier League football" - a strange statement that seems to ignore the fact that the reason that the club looks like it is geared towards Premier League football is because it once was in the Premier League, but got relegated in pitiful fashion, crippled by debt and lumbered with a half-empty, albeit pristine, Lego stadium.
+Other variations include a player who has signed for a Championship club (particularly if he has left the top-flight to do so) describing his new employers as having "everything geared towards Premier League football".
+This is a curious statement which seems to ignore the fact that the reason that the club looks like it is geared towards Premier League football is because it once was in the Premier League, but got relegated in pitiful fashion, crippled by debt and lumbered with a half-empty, albeit pristine, Lego stadium.

 Chapter X - "It Was Always In the Script, Wasn't It?"

-The PTS reaches its conclusion (for strikers at least) with a return for the player to for a match against his previous club.
-Depending on how acrimonious his departure was, the player will inevitably be sought out pre-match to comment on the reception he may face on the day.
-In the history of the PTS, no player has ever expressed slight concern at the reception he may face on the day.
+The PTS reaches its conclusion (for strikers at least) with the player's return for a match against his previous club.
+Depending on how acrimonious his departure was, the player will be sought out pre-match to comment on the reception he may face on the day.
+In the history of the PTS, however, no player has ever expressed slight concern at the reception he may face on the day.

 Anyway, egged on by script-wielding commentators, the player inevitably will get on the scoresheet on his return to his old stomping ground.
-This is, of course, followed by the melodramatic, look-at-me-aren't-I-honourable, ubercliché that is the muted celebration, a nice touch designed to impress the sort of emotional knife-edge fans that can be bothered to call in to football phone-ins after the match.
+This is, of course, followed by the melodramatic, look-at-me-aren't-I-honourable übercliché that is the muted celebration, a nice touch designed to impress the sort of emotional knife-edge fans that bring A4-size banners to football matches.

-And so the PTS ends.
-But at what point during its evolution does a PTS become recognised as such?
-A protracted transfer arguably emerges at Chapter V, when the stand-off over a rejected bid threatens to hold the process up.
-It's not enough to warrant being called a "saga", however.
-That requires Chapter VI - the point at which everyone genuinely starts to get a bit fed up.
+Finally, the whole dreadful story draws to a close but at what point during its evolution does a PTS become recognised as such?
+A protracted transfer arguably emerges at Chapter V, when the stand-off over a rejected bid threatens to hold up the process.
+It's not enough to warrant being called a "saga", however; that requires Chapter VI - the point at which everyone genuinely starts to get a bit fed up.